 - Freezing Rain or Drizzle: Rain or drizzle that falls in liquid form but freezes upon impact with the ground or exposed objects.
-Small accumulations of ice can cause driving and walking difficulties while heavy accumulations produce extremely dangerous and damaging situations primarily by pulling down trees and utility lines. - Ice Measurement: Ice measurement is defined as the expected thickness of new ice accretion upon an elevated horizontal flat surface (in hundredths of inches). - Ice Storm: An ice storm is used to describe occasions when damaging accumulations of ice are expected during freezing rain situations.
-Significant accumulations of ice pull down trees and utility lines resulting in loss of power and communication.
+Small accumulations of ice can cause driving and walking difficulties, while heavy accumulations produce extremely dangerous and damaging situations, primarily by pulling down trees and utility lines. - Ice Measurement: Ice measurement is defined as the expected thickness of new ice accretion upon an elevated horizontal flat surface (in hundredths of inches). - Ice Storm: An ice storm is used to describe occasions when damaging accumulations of ice are expected during freezing rain situations.
+Significant accumulations of ice pull down trees and utility lines, resulting in loss of power and communication.
 These accumulations of ice make walking and driving extremely dangerous.
 Significant ice accumulations are usually accumulations of 0.25 inch (1/4 of an inch) or greater on an elevated horizontal flat surface.
-Some variations in the criteria may be locally established and will be documented in Regional Supplements.
-This includes both higher thresholds for regions that are accustomed to ice events and lower thresholds for areas where lesser amounts can cause major problems. - Sleet: Sleet is a type of precipitation consisting of transparent or translucent pellets of ice, 0.25 inch or less in diameter.
+Some variations in the criteria may be locally established and are documented in Appendix D. This includes both higher thresholds for regions that are accustomed to ice events and lower thresholds for areas where lesser amounts can cause major problems. - Sleet: Sleet is a type of precipitation consisting of transparent or translucent pellets of ice, 0.25 inch or less in diameter.
 These pellets of ice usually bounce when hitting hard ground and make a sound upon impact. - Heavy Sleet: Heavy sleet is a relatively rare event defined as an accumulation of ice pellets covering the ground to a depth of 1/2 inch or more. - Snow: Frozen precipitation in the form of (white or translucent) ice crystals that steadily falls for several hours or more.
 Qualifiers, such as occasional or intermittent, are used when a steady, prolonged (for several hours or more) fall is not expected.

 - Blowing Snow: Blowing snow is snow lifted from the surface of the earth by the wind to a height of 6 feet or more above the surface (higher than drifting snow), and blown about in such quantities that horizontal visibility is reduced to less than 7 statute miles.
 Blowing snow is usually accompanied by drifting snow. - Drifting Snow: Drifting snow is snow lifted from the surface of the earth by the wind to a height of less than 6 feet above the surface.
 Drifting snow may occur during or after a snowfall.
-Drifting snow is usually associated with blowing snow. - Heavy Snow: Heavy snow generally means: - Snowfall accumulating to 4 inches or more in depth in 12 hours or less; or - Snowfall accumulating to 6 inches or more in depth in 24 hours or less.

-Variation in the criteria for heavy snowfall in certain sections of the country may be locally established and will be documented in Regional Supplements.
-This includes both higher thresholds for regions that are accustomed to snow and lower thresholds for areas where lesser accumulations can cause significant impacts.
+Drifting snow is usually associated with blowing snow. - Heavy Snow: Variations in the criteria for heavy snowfall in certain sections of the country are documented in Appendix D. This includes both higher thresholds for regions that are accustomed to snow and lower thresholds for areas where lesser accumulations can cause significant impacts.